Trip Tips: Singapore woos high-fliers, history buffs, foodies

 HISTORY, CULTURE & NATURE

-History buffs and travellers with relatives who were part of the Allied forces are often drawn to the World War Two sites around the island.
+History buffs and travelers with relatives who were part of the Allied forces are often drawn to the World War Two sites around the island.

 A good place to start is the tranquil Changi Museum, which documents the lives of prisoners of war during the Japanese occupation.
 Then make your way south to Fort Siloso on Sentosa island, before taking a short train ride to the stark but stately Kranji War Memorial.